 Reliance Industrial Infrastructure Limited (RIIL) — Tangible Net Worth Ratio

 Reliance Industrial Infrastructure Limited (RIIL) has a Tangible Net Worth Ratio of 100.0% as of March 2026.
 This metric is calculated by deducting intangible assets (Rs0.00) from net assets (Rs4.74 Billion) and expressing it as a percentage of total net assets.
 A higher ratio means that more of the company's equity is backed by tangible, balance-sheet-verifiable assets rather than goodwill, patents, or brand value.
-See Reliance Industrial Infrastructure Limit (RIIL) working capital ratio to evaluate short-term liquidity relative to the company's equity base.
+See Reliance Industrial Infrastructure Limit (RIIL) shareholders funds for net asset value and shareholders' equity analysis.

 Tangible NW Ratio